Skip to main content

 How do I use the National Rail 2 for 1 offer?

-The offer is two admission tickets for the price of one walk-up adult ticket.
-This is currently £21.
+The offer is two admission tickets for the price of one adult ticket.

 Please note that for some ticketing scenarios, it can be better value not to use the 2 for 1 offer.
-The 2 for 1 offer is for two individual admission tickets only and our Annual Passes, tours and special event tickets are not eligible.
+The 2 for 1 offer is for two individual admission tickets only and guided tours or special event tickets are not eligible.
 It cannot be used in conjunction with any other offer or promotion.

 How do I visit with a Tesco Clubcard Partner code?